- Rent Guarantee

 Like many people, our family owns investment properties.
 That’s not surprising, given that Australia has 3 million investment properties.

 What is surprising is how much money we are paying in agent’s fees to manage the property.
 Our parents are retired now.
-As we reviewed their finances, we realized that by the time they sell their investment property, agents will take ~25% of the profits!
+As we reviewed their finances, we realised that by the time they sell their investment property, agents will take ~25% of the profits!

 84% of all owners use property managers, who are taking 7-11% of the total rental income from letting and management fees.
 We see this happening to our family and friends every day, and we don’t think it’s fair.